Bardolph-Automation-Inc/bardolph/docs/main.rst

 The benefit here is the ability to launch a script using a simple browser bookmark or desktop shortcut.

-This is currently a somewhat experimental feature, as getting it to run can be a bit of a chore.
-I describe the process for setting up a server in :ref:`web_install`.
+This is currently a somewhat advanced feature I. describe the process for setting up a server in :ref:`web_install`.

-The theory of operation for the web server can be found in :ref:`web_server`.

-.. index:: Python interface; overview

 Python Interface
 ================